IRS Forms

 Section 1446 Withholding, In Practice

 Section 1446 makes the partnership the withholding agent on a foreign partner’s share of ECTI, independent of cash distributions.
-Default rates are 37 percent for non‑corporate partners and 21 percent for corporate partners.
+Headline rates are 21 percent for corporate-partner ECTI and 37 percent for non‑corporate-partner ECTI, but the 37 percent applies only to ordinary ECTI; on Form 8804 lines 5c through 5e a non‑corporate partner's allocable 28 percent rate gain, unrecaptured Section 1250 gain, and adjusted net capital gain (including qualified dividend income and net Section 1231 gain) are withheld at 28, 25, and 20 percent respectively.
 Reduced rates apply only when documentation supports it.

 Here is the practical flow we run for firms: